Cosigning Student Loans & How to Remove a Cosigner

 - Most lenders do a hard credit pull on both the borrower and cosigner, meaning a temporary credit score decrease

-- Cosigning a loan may make obtaining additional loans, like a mortgage or car loan, more difficult
+- Cosigning a loan may make obtaining additional loans, like a mortgage or car loan, more difficult due to a higher DTI ratio

 Before asking a friend or family member to take on the responsibilities of a cosigner it’s important to understand how that will affect their credit.
 Since a cosigner and borrower share the responsibility of a loan, it appears on both of their credit reports.
 If loan payments are made on time and the borrower is in good standing, then the cosigner will also benefit from the good credit.
-If the loan has late payments or does into delinquency, this will negatively affect the cosigner’s credit.
+If the loan has late payments or goes into delinquency, this will negatively affect the cosigner’s credit.
 In addition to affecting the cosigner’s credit score, they may become limited as to the amount of credit available to them.
 Before asking someone to be a cosigner verify they are not looking to have any large amounts of credit like a mortgage, credit card, or car loan.

 How to Remove a Cosigner From a Student Loan